Chapter One: Complete Collection

 Chapter One ~Complete Collection~ is a greatest hit album from Beni Arashiro under label Avex Trax.
 This was her first and also her last greatest hit album she released as Beni Arashiro before she switched to label Universal Music Japan and stage name BENI.
 The last 3 tracks are new songs which were originally going to be released as a single.
-However the single was cancelled and listed on this album due to Benis label switch.
+However the single was cancelled and listed on this album due to Beni's label switch.
 Southern Star is a CM theme song for Orion Beer, BIG BANG is theme song for Mainichi Housou TV's broadcast of the Koushien Bowl theme song and Mellow Parade is a movie theme for the movie called Bra bra Ban ban which featured Beni herself.
 The DVD contains all her PVs and a First Live Digest.